 Homer Curran was a local theater producer that built the Curran Theater in San Francisco in 1922.
 Over the years, it's housed numerous theater companies.
 It was even home to an annual spring SF Opera performance every year for several years.

-Wicked's World Premier was at the Curran Theater in San Francisco in 2003.
+The internationally beloved Wicked's World Premiere was at the Curran Theater in San Francisco in 2003.
 Instead of opening on Broadway, this award-winning show opened in SF with a cast that included Idina Menzel as Elphaba, Kristin Chenoweth as Glinda, and Joel Grey as the Wizard.

-In 2014, Carole Shorenstein Hays took over as the full owner of the Curran and neither are now affiliated with SHN.
-It closed in 2015 for renovations and reopened for business in 2017 with the production of the musical Fun Home.
+In 2014, Carole Shorenstein Hays took over as the full owner of the Curran and is now no longer affiliated with SHN.
+This San Francisco theater closed in 2015 for renovations and reopened for business in 2017 with the production of the musical Fun Home.

 Today, you will find a handful of Broadway shows each year as well as other lively entertainment.

 Theater District: This district is home to more than a half dozen theaters including the Curran Theater in San Francisco.
 Find out more about this district including where to stay, eat and transit options.